octachrome/treason/README.md

 A clone of the card game Coup written in Node.js.

-To run the server for a 2-player game:
+To run the server for a multiplayer game:

     npm install
     node server.js [--debug]